Mind control in popular culture: History

 The concept of mind control in fiction is old.
 Greek mythos contains stories about the alluring voice of the sirens and the concept of a love potion; a related trope of hypnosis was popularized in the 19th century works of Gothic fiction, with works like George du Maurier's Trilby (1894) and Bram Stoker's Dracula (1897) being particularly influential.
-It was explored in early modern dystopian works exploring extreme means to circumvent people's consent (Yevgeny Zamyatin’s We (1924), Aldous Huxley’s Brave New World (1932), Arthur Koestler’s Darkness at Noon (1940), and George Orwell's Nineteen Eighty-Four (1949)).
+It was explored in early modern dystopian works exploring extreme means to circumvent people's consent (Yevgeny Zamyatin's We, Aldous Huxley's Brave New World, Arthur Koestler's Darkness at Noon, and George Orwell's Nineteen Eighty-Four).
 The latter became so influential that concepts such as Big Brother, doublethink, and newspeak have entered the English language, while the adjective Orwellian is often used to describe environments where extreme propaganda and similar tools are used to control the populace.
 The trope also appeared in the works of early science fiction writers in non-English languages, such as Russian writer Fyodor Ilyin.

-More modern trope of mind control (often called brainwashing - a term that emerged and became popularized in the 1950s) was popularized in the United States due to anti-communism fears during the Red Scare of the 1950s as well as leaks about American intelligence projects like MKUltra that emerged a decade later.
-It was consequently seen in works of fiction such as William Cameron Menzies' Invaders from Mars (1953), where the Martians are shown to have various psychic powers; or even more directly in influential The Manchurian Candidate (1959; film adaptations 1962 and 2004), where brainwashing is a tool used by the communist powers to turn captive American soldiers into agents.
+More modern trope of mind control (often called brainwashing – a term that emerged and became popularized in the 1950s) was popularized in the United States due to anti-communism fears during the Red Scare of the 1950s as well as leaks about American intelligence projects like MKUltra that emerged a decade later.
+It was consequently seen in works of fiction such as William Cameron Menzies's Invaders from Mars, where the Martians are shown to have various psychic powers; or even more directly in influential The Manchurian Candidate (originally 1959, with film adaptations in 1962 and 2004), where brainwashing is a tool used by the communist powers to turn captive American soldiers into agents.
 The trope has endured particularly in science fiction, and includes concepts such as brain implants and futuristic cyberpunk technologies.
 It has also been popular in young adult fiction, where it introduces young readers to the concept that they can be subject to control from more nefarious forces than just traditional rules and norms.
-In the American context this has also been connected to the phenomena of school shooting and attempts to control the youth in their aftermath (ex.
-Francine Prose's After (2003)).
+In the American context this has also been connected to the phenomena of school shooting and attempts to control the youth in their aftermath (e.g., Francine Prose's After).